Heart Disease in Dogs

 See the following for more info on diet and supplements for dogs with heart disease:

-- Nutritional Therapy in the Treatment of Heart Disease in Dogs
+- The Role of Diet in the Treatment of Heart Disease by Dr. Lorie Huston

 - Nutritional Modulation of Cardiac Disease